Kutztown, Pennsylvania: Utilities

 The Borough of Kutztown Electric Department provides electricity to most of the borough, with portions of the borough receiving electricity from Met-Ed, a subsidiary of FirstEnergy.
 The borough's electric department dates back to the early 1900s and is one of 35 municipal electric departments in Pennsylvania.
 The borough purchases its electric power from American Municipal Power.
 The borough of Kutztown provides water and sewer service through the Water Department and Wastewater Department, respectively.
 The Public Works department provides trash collection and recycling to the borough.
 The borough also provides cable, internet, and telephone service through Home Net, a division of Hometown Utilicom.
 Natural gas service in Kutztown is provided by UGI Utilities.

 Health care

 Lehigh Valley Health Network operates the Health Center at Kutztown, which offers various services such as blood testing, family medicine, speciality care, and rehabilitation services.
-There is also a St.Luke's Urgent Care now located in Kutztown.The nearest hospitals to Kutztown are located in the Allentown and Reading areas.
+The nearest hospitals to Kutztown are located in the Allentown and Reading areas.
 Emergency medical services are provided by Kutztown Area Transport Service.

 Economy

-Kutztown's economy is strong and diverse, with workers employed by Kutztown University of Pennsylvania, Radius Toothbrush, a digital creative agency, and Sposto Interactive.
+Kutztown's economy is strong and diverse, with workers employed by Kutztown University of Pennsylvania, and others.
 Companies formerly based in Kutztown include Bieber Transportation Group and the athletic shoe company Saucony.